matthew-brett/dash-grant/first_sketch.md

 The second is to build a community of teachers around these materials.

-In order to achieve both these aims, we will iterate rapidly, while teaching across a wide range of research and teaching experience.
-We will start by teaching our materials and pedagogy to established teachers and researchers.
+To further both these aims, we will iterate rapidly, while teaching across a wide range of research and teaching experience.
+We start by teaching our materials and pedagogy to established teachers and researchers, to build the community of contributors, introduce this wider conception of data science, show the pedagogy, and begin the process of training the trainers.

-If
+We will continue this training, while using the experience and contribution from these courses to refine our first courses to selected post-graduate researchers.

+Next, we will recruit for full-semesters of open access to our core courses, while piloting our connector courses.

+* Feb - May 2021 : collate, curate and rewrite (prepare) existing materials for core courses.
+* June 2021 : two iterations of two-day "train the trainer" course, introducing topics from FDS and RCSDS.
+* July 2021 : start collaboration-time grant process.
+Teachers apply for contributions from our team in the form of two or more weeks of focused team collaboration and contribution to connector courses or improvements to core courses.
+* July 2021 : week-long summer camp form of pilot FDS course for junior researchers.
+* August 2021 : week-long form of pilot RCSDS course for junior researchers, with prerequisites from prior coding experience or FDS course.
+* September - December 2021: prepare materials and machinery for longer form blended FDS and RCSDS courses.
+Prepare materials for short and long form connector courses.
+* January - May 2022 : deliver first iteration of blended long-form FDS course.
+  Pilot blended components from connector courses.
+* June - August 2022: multiple iterations of two-day "train the trainer" course, in the form of "roadshows" focused on particular areas or universities, sponsored by local host.
+* September - December 2022: long-form blended versions of FDS; RCSDS, selected connector courses.
+* January - February 2022: focus on collation and refinement of connector courses.
+Start repeat cycle of long-form FDS and RCSDS with wider range of connector courses.

 ## References